-Remove the column from HPLC system keeping the solvent used for the analysis.
+Remove the column from HPLC system after replacing the in-column solvent with the initial shipping solvent.
 Securely tighten the end caps and store the column at a location with stable temperature (a cool and dark space is recommended).
-If the column is used with a solvent that may solidify during the storage (e.g., trichlorobenzene which has high melting point), replace the in-column solvent with the shipping solvent.
 Refer to section 7.3 Solvent Exchange for how to replace the eluent.